tbranyen/site-content/posts/diffhtml/post.md

 <script>diff.enableProllyfill();</script>

-When starting a new web application project, you'll typically pick a client side framework as well as tooling that works best with it.
-I think most would agree that structuring a project around easily Google-able technology is a good idea over a completely custom in-house solution.
-Technology choices are made to assemble a stack that won't get in your, or the future maintainer's way now or in the future.
-A stack that shows strong developer community support is an obvious qualifier for consideration over fringe side projects or well written, but not maintained codebases.
+When starting a new web application project, you'll typically pick a client side framework as well as tooling that works well with it.
+Technology choices are made to assemble a stack that won't get into your, or the future maintainer's way, now or in the future.
+A stack that shows strong developer community support is an obvious qualifier for consideration over fringe side projects, or well written, but unmaintained codebases.

 What are typically not considered, are modern browser standards.
 This is probably due to [low browser